ruribe17/llama.cpp/examples/server/README.md

 by server.cpp.
 This is done by building `llama-server` as described in the [build](#build) section above.

+Prompt and other configuration parameters are easily customisable with the json file `public/prompts.config.json`.
+Examples from https://github.com/f/awesome-chatgpt-prompts have been already written in it.

 NOTE: if you are using the vite dev server, you can change the API base URL to llama.cpp.
 To do that, run this code snippet in browser's console:

 ```js